Oruma1to/SpreadTheWord/README.md

 ### Server (Back End) <!-- omit in toc -->
 - Will utilize a **RESTful JSON API**.
   - This will be built using Ruby On Rails
-  - The database will contain the 4 following tables:
+  - The database will contain the 3 following tables:
     - user table
-    - admin table
     - post table
     - comment table
   - All models will be defined using Rails.